 During the day, the grounds are alive with a festive, family-friendly harvest celebration.
 Complete with two pumpkin patches, bounce houses, corn chuckers, pedal cars, farm animals and trick-or-treating, it’s a must-visit for families all over NoCo.
 When the sun goes down, the monsters, zombies and ghosts creep out of the shadows.
 By moonlight, the 20-acre corn maze turns into a bone-chilling adventure.

 With the fall, come some of the year’s biggest holidays, and when Halloween and Thanksgiving roll around, our communities can’t resist fun, themed and costumed races.
-Some of those include annual runs like the dog-friendly Phantom 4 Miler and four different Thanksgiving morning races!
-Check out 25 Races to Run in Northern Colorado this Fall and start training!
-The guide includes trail runs, half marathons, 5Ks and more.
+Some of those include annual runs like the dog-friendly Phantom 4 Miler on October 26, 2019 and various Thanksgiving morning races, including the NCMC Turkey Trot in Greeley, the Turkey Trot in Estes Park, and the Fort Collins Thanksgiving Day Run.

 Photo courtesy of Tour de Corgi

 Or should we saw three words and four short legs?
 Tour de Corgi is a must-see annual event even if you don’t have a Corgi in the family.
-Occurring each fall for the past four years, this carnival and parade invites costumed pets and their sometimes costumed parents to register and participate in one of our favorite parade processions of the year.
-Proceeds benefit 4 Paws Pet Pantry and Wyoming Dachshund and Corgi Rescue.
+Occurring each fall for the past five years, this carnival and parade invites costumed pets and their sometimes-costumed parents to register and participate in one of our favorite parade processions of the year.
+Proceeds benefit 4 Paws Pet Pantry, Low Riders of the West, and Wyoming Dachshund and Corgi Rescue.
 You can get more information and register on the website.

 At the beginning of November every year, Downtown Fort Collins celebrates the Holiday Lighting Ceremony which illuminates thousands of lights strung throughout Old Town.
 The event itself is complete with live music, hot cocoa and complimentary cookies and, because the lights stay lit through the winter, the fun continues throughout the holiday season.